 Referenced tweets via includes | quoted_status, retweeted_status | Inline |

-The official API uses pagination_token in query parameters and returns meta.next_token in the response.
-Sorsa uses next_cursor, returned at the top level of the response.
+Pagination collapses to one field.
+The official API uses pagination_token in the query and returns meta.next_token; a flat-rate provider uses next_cursor at the top level of the response.

 curl -X POST "https://api.sorsa.io/v3/search-tweets" \